Proper Warm up for Your Race: 5k, 10k, Half Marathon, or Marathon

 Dynamic stretches (3-5 times per side):

 - Forward lunge: Stand up straight, with your feet hip-width apart.
 Keep your head up and engage your core.
-Take a long step forward with your right foot and lower your front thigh until it is parallel with the floor.
-Your front knee should be directly above your right foot and your back knee should (almost) touch the ground.
+Take a long step forward with your left foot and lower your front thigh until it is parallel with the floor.
+Your front knee should be directly above your left foot and your back knee should (almost) touch the ground.
 Push through the front foot back to the starting position and switch sides.

 - Lateral lunge (side lunge): Start out in the same position as the forward lunge.
 With your hands on your hips or in front of you, step to the side with your right foot.
 Push back with your hips and bend your right knee.
 Lower down until your right thigh is parallel with the floor.
 Your feet should be facing forward the whole time.
 Push through the right heel back to the starting position and switch sides.